9 Cardio Home Exercises That Don’t Involve RunningArticle posted in: Fitness

 - Plant your feet shoulder-width apart.
 Position your weight in your heels.

-- Bend your knees and squat (pushing your hips back as though you were sitting on a chair) down and up twice.
+- Bend your knees and squat (pushing your hips back as though you were sitting on a chair).

-- On the third squat, use your butt and core muscles to explosively jump up in the air, returning to a stand.
+- Use your butt and core muscles to explosively jump up in the air, returning to a stand.

 - As you land, quickly drop back down into the initial squat position.
 Repeat.